 Sue: She’d be very high maintenance.
 Just listen to her droning on.
 She’d be very difficult to please and very demanding in bed, I shouldn’t wonder.

-Me: I bet she’d be murder on the dance floor.
+Me: I bet she’d be murder on the dance floor, as well.

 Sue: Pursue?
-That’s easier said than done when you are wearing high heels, love.
+That’s easier said than done when you’re wearing high heels, love.

 As the creatures pass through an archway, Sue has some advice for them:

-As the chase intensifies, I notice that Sue is humming to Dudley Simpson under her breath.
-Again.
+As the chase intensifies, I notice Sue is humming along to Dudley Simpson’s score under her breath again.